Ria424/developers-animatesdk-docs/Timeline_object/Timeline4.md

 #### Description

-Method; converts frames to blank keyframes on the current layer.
+Method; Converts frames to blank keyframes on the current layer.

 #### Example